"...he is one of the finest players I’ve heard ...competitive with the best of the best.”

 Simon’s artistry has garnered wide acclaim from audiences, peers and critics.
 Michael Tilson Thomas has noted his “formidable technique, flair, and musicianship”, while the New York Times music columnist Allan Kozinn compared him favorably to the late clarinet legend, Benny Goodman, in reviewing his Carnegie Hall debut.
 In addition, American Record Guide applauded Simon’s recordings with the Hong Kong Philharmonic for his “dark rich sound and flawless technique [that] do wonders for the clarinet works”.

-Recording projects include his solo CD “HOT” (Musicians Showcase), as well as “Ebony and Ivory” his recently released recital CD for Naxos.
-Andrew regularly writes articles, lectures at conventions, and serves on the faculties of The Hong Kong Academy for Performing Arts, The Chinese University of Hong Kong, and Baptist University.
-As guest lecturer, he frequents institutions such as Yale University, the Sydney Conservatorium, the Royal College of Music (London), and the Central Conservatory (Beijing).
-A graduate of The Juilliard School, Andrew Simon made his Carnegie Hall debut, embarking on an international career.
+Apart from his life as a performer, Simon is also a committed music educator, regularly writing articles, lecturing at conventions, and serving on the faculties of the Hong Kong Academy for Performing Arts, the Chinese University of Hong Kong, and Hong Kong Baptist University.
+As guest lecturer, he frequents institutions such as Yale University and the New World Symphony in the United States, the Sydney Conservatorium, the Royal College of Music and the Southbank Sinfonia in London, and the Central Conservatory in Beijing.

 Having recently given his Sichuan Philharmonic, Taiwan and New Zealand concerto debuts, upcoming projects include concertos with Jaap Van Zweden, his Hong Kong Chamber Wind Philharmonia solo debut with the Artie Shaw Concerto, his Lithuania concerto debut playing Copland Concerto with the Grammy Award Winning Sinfonietta Riga, and an Australian Master Class/Recital Tour.